Thunder Bay National Marine Sanctuary is America’s treasure.

 Known as Shipwreck Alley, this area has unpredictable weather, strong winds, dense fog and rocky shoals that have sent many ships to the lake bottom.
 Collisions, fires and ice have also contributed to the collection of wrecks throughout the Great Lakes.
 History is preserved below the surface here, with vessels ranging from modern steel freighters to a pre-Civil War sidewheel steamer.
-The national significance of this history led to the sanctuary’s creation in 2000 and expansion in 2014 from 448 to 4,300 square miles.
+The national significance of this history led to the sanctuary’s creation in 2000 and expansion in 2014 from 448 to 4,300 square miles (1,160 to 11,137 square kilometers).
 Future NOAA expeditions will further explore Thunder Bay, which may hold up to 200 wrecks.

 The best months to dive are June through September, when air temperatures are pleasant and conditions vary from dense fog to full sun.
 Most areas usually have little to no current, and most of the sites have a mooring buoy for ascents and descents and to protect the wrecks from anchor or grapple damage.
-Invasive quagga mussels have cleaned the water over the past two decades, leaving stellar visibility that typically ranges from 50 to more than 100 feet.
+Invasive quagga mussels have cleaned the water over the past two decades, leaving stellar visibility that typically ranges from 50 (15 meters) to more than 100 feet (30 meters).

 These are natural shipwrecks, many of them wooden, and the cold, fresh water has preserved them.
 They would not be intact or possibly even exist if they were in salt water.
 Diving here is like being inside a time capsule.
 The wrecks are irreplaceable, so it’s important not to damage them, and it’s illegal to remove any artifacts from the sites.
 As a photographer I enjoy descending to a shipwreck and seeing the wooden wheel in place, a bell, a galley full of teacups and plates, and personal belongings such as binoculars and clothing still there.
 Each wreck has an extraordinary story and history to tell through its remaining artifacts.